johanna-herrmann/files-crud-documentation/web/docs/configuration/storage.md

 # Storage-Configuration

-The storage configuration is used to choose the storage type and specify it's behavior.
+The storage configuration is used to choose the storage's type and specify it's behavior.

 ## Syntax